thiagodnf/start-reactor-for-command-line/README.md

-# start-reactor-for-console
+# Start Reactor for Console

 Start Reactor is a long task in Among Us to run in the console